wbstack/mediawiki/wbstack/README.md

 This script will resync the WHOLE git repo based on repo hashes that are maintained in the sync/02-fetch.sh file.

-Gotchas: Must be run from the "mediawiki" directory.

 ## MediaWiki Loading

 MediaWiki loads this code in 2 ways.